 What Is Agribusiness?

-Agribusiness refers to the business of farming, although, oddly, the term is not often used in correlation with actual farms.
-Instead, agribusiness most commonly means an agriculturally related business that supplies farm inputs, such as farm machinery and seed supply.
+Agribusiness refers to farming, but the term oddly is not often used in correlation with actual farms.
+Instead, agribusiness most commonly means an agriculturally related business that supplies farm inputs, such as machinery and seed supply.

 Examples of Agribusiness Companies